GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/pennyFracViscosityDominated/Example.rst

 GEOSX simulation results (markers) and asymptotic solutions (curves) for the case with viscosity-storage dominated assumptions are plotted together in the following figure.
-As seen, modelling predictions of the temporal evolution of fracture radius, wellbore aperture and pressure at fluid inlet are nearly identical to the asymptotic solutions.
+As seen, GEOSX predictions of the temporal evolution of fracture radius, wellbore aperture and pressure at fluid inlet are nearly identical to the asymptotic solutions.

 .. plot:: docs/sphinx/advancedExamples/validationStudies/pennyFracViscosityDominated/pennyFracViscosityDominatedFigure.py